cptaffe/lithium/README.md

 lithium
 =======

-My attempt at a gtk text editor in C.
+Lithium is a text editor written with gtkmm in C++.